AITutor-EvalKit: Exploring the Capabilities of AI Tutors: Related Work

 \section{Related Work}

 Over the years, the NLP community has seen significant advances in the development of publicly available toolkits for modeling and evaluation, including Hugging Face Transformers \cite{wolf2019huggingface}, NLTK \cite{bird2006nltk}, and Scikit-learn \cite{pedregosa2011scikit}.
 These toolkits have enhanced code reusability, enabling researchers to focus on developing more sophisticated models and metrics.

 However, in the educational domain, especially in conversational dialogues, there remains a lack of robust tools to push research boundaries.
-Some progress has been made with frameworks like ConvoKit \cite{chang2020convokit}, which facilitates the analysis of general conversational data.
-More recently, Edu-ConvoKit \cite{wang-demszky-2024-edu} was developed for preprocessing, annotation, and analysis of educational dialogues.
+Some progress has been made with frameworks like ConvoKit \cite{chang2020convokit}, which facilitates the manipulation and analysis of general conversational data, and the social interactions embedded within.
+More recently, Edu-ConvoKit \cite{wang-demszky-2024-edu} was developed for preprocessing, annotation, and analysis specifically for educational dialogues.
 While these toolkits contribute significantly to data handling and analysis, they fall short of addressing the evaluation of pedagogical quality in AI-driven educational systems.
-To the best of our knowledge, there is no toolkit that focuses on the on-the-fly assessment of the pedagogical abilities of AI tutors.
-With \texttt{AITutor-EvalKit}, we aim to fill this critical gap by providing an open-source toolkit that integrates popular taxonomies like that of \citet{maurya-etal-2025-unifying} into a single unified framework for the systematic evaluation of AI tutors and can be extended with further approaches such as that of \citet{macina-etal-2025-mathtutorbench}, thereby fostering progress in this underexplored yet important research area.
+To the best of our knowledge, there is no toolkit that supports \textit{on-the-fly} assessment of the pedagogical abilities of AI tutors.
+With \texttt{AITutor-EvalKit}, we aim to fill this critical gap by providing an open-source toolkit for the systematic evaluation of AI tutors.
+The toolkit integrates a popular taxonomy proposed by \citet{maurya-etal-2025-unifying} into an automated evaluation framework.
+It is also designed to be extensible to additional evaluation aspects such as the ones proposed by \citet{macina-etal-2025-mathtutorbench}, who augment pedagogical assessment with measures of student expertise and understanding.
+By supporting and unifying such evaluation methods, \texttt{AITutor-EvalKit} aims to facilitate progress in this underexplored yet important research area.